BEAST-Fitting/beast/docs/beast_priors.rst

 Priors
 ######

-Priors on the parameters are set in the datamodel.py file using python dictionaries to give the prior model and any related parameters.
+Priors on the parameters are set in the beast_settings.txt file using python dictionaries to give the prior model and any related parameters.